Help our nonprofit community thrive

 Frozen River Film Festival

 The Frozen River Film Festival (FRFF) is the sole documentary-only film festival in Minnesota.
 Filmmakers across the globe submit films for consideration to FRFF every year, and films are screened in February for both locals and visitors during the Festival.
 FRFF offers films that engage, educate and activate viewers, often inspiring them to become involved in their community.
 These films provide unique perspectives on adventure travel, sports, environmental issues, human interest stories, and diverse cultures while showcasing the art of documentary film.
-Part of the Winona community for over 15 years, this year FRFF will be offering its first virtual festival (February 10-14, 2021).
+Part of the Winona community for over 15 years, this year FRFF will be offering its second hybrid festival (February 5-12, 2023).

 Great River Shakespeare Festival